-Probably the most common piece of advice I will give to a person when he or she is speaking to me about hiring a family law attorney is that a family law case is not like any other case, criminal or civil, that they will ever encounter again.
+Probably the most common piece of advice I will give to a person when they speak to me about hiring a family law attorney is that a family law case is not like any other criminal or civil chance they will ever encounter again.
 A divorce is not a bankruptcy case.

 A child custody modification is not a personal injury case.
 Attempting to reduce your child support is not the same as fighting over the breakup of your business.
-A family law case will delve into the most important issue and aspect of your life- your family- and the responsibility that your attorney takes on is significant.
+A family law case will delve into the most crucial issue and aspect of your life- your family- and your attorney's responsibility is significant.

 This responsibility means that how you feel about your attorney is critical.
-Trusting that your attorney is going to treat your family like he or she would treat their own is something that is difficult to ascertain from a phone call so meeting an attorney face to face is important.
+Trusting that your attorney will treat your family like they would treat their own is difficult to ascertain from a phone call, so meeting an attorney face to face is essential.

-The great thing about attorneys, especially those in southeast Texas, is that there are a lot of us and the lawyer that suits you and your case is out there.
-You just have to find him or her.
-The first three lawyers you meet with may be great for your three neighbors if they were in your position, but if the lawyer’s personality doesn’t jive with yours then you can move on to find someone who matches up better with you.
+The great thing about attorneys, especially those in southeast Texas, is that there are many of us, and the lawyer that suits you and your case is out there.
+You have to find them.
+The first three lawyers you meet with may be great for your three neighbors if they were in your position, but if the lawyer's personality doesn't jive with yours, then you can move on to find someone who matches up better with you.

-With that said, what are some other qualities that you should keep in mind when interviewing attorneys and how can you best determine which lawyer is right for you?
+When interviewing attorneys, what are some other qualities that you should keep in mind, and how can you best determine which lawyer is right for you?
 Read on to find out more.

-I realize that you are reading an attorney’s website right now and you are more than welcome to surf our website and look at the positive things that we have to say about ourselves.
-I believe strongly in the ability of our office to potentially represent you and your family, but it is always best to verify the information or ideas that you have about a particular attorney.
+I realize that you are reading an attorney's website right now, and you are more than welcome to surf our website and look at the positive things that we have to say about ourselves.
+I believe strongly in the ability of our office to represent you and your family.
+Still, it is always best to verify the information or ideas you have about a particular attorney.

-Personal referrals from people in your life are important and a way that our office receives a lot of business, but looking at online reviews and information available to the public online and through sources like the Better Business Bureau can be extremely helpful as well.
-Doing research now to determine what attorney suits you best will help you from having to do this sort of search during the middle of your case, just prior to having to fire the lawyer you originally hired.
+Personal referrals from people in your life are essential and a way that our office receives a lot of business, but looking at online reviews and information available to the public online and through sources like the Better Business Bureau can be constructive.
+Doing research now to determine what attorney suits you best will help you from having to do this sort of search during the middle of your case, just before firing the lawyer you hired initially.

 What do you want in a family law attorney?

-A varied skill set in my opinion means that your attorney should be able to succeed on your behalf both inside a courtroom and at the negotiating table.
-Knowledge of the law and strong advocacy skills are crucial in a trial, as well as the ability to formulate legal arguments and communicate them effectively to a judge.
+In my opinion, a varied skill set means that your attorney should be able to succeed on your behalf both inside a courtroom and at the negotiating table.
+Knowledge of the law and strong advocacy skills are crucial in a trial and formulate legal arguments and communicate them effectively to a judge.

-On the other hand, an ability to understand the other side’s positions and make offers that will increase your bargaining position while simultaneously pushing towards a settlement are very important in a mediation setting.
+On the other hand, an ability to understand the other side's positions and make offers that will increase your bargaining position while simultaneously pushing towards a settlement is significant in a mediation setting.

 Experience in the area of your specific case

 Are you entering into a divorce with a lot of property at stake?
-Did your ex spouse take your child prior to a period of your possession and you have no idea where your child is?
-What if you need to have your son’s child support increased due to a new medical diagnosis that requires 24 hour care from a nurse or other medical professional?
+Did your ex-spouse take your child before a period of your possession, and you have no idea where your child is?
+What if you need to have your son's child support increased due to a new medical diagnosis that requires 24-hour care from a nurse or other medical professional?

 These are the sort of specific questions you should ask the attorney you are interviewing during that initial consultation.
-If you have an extremely specific issue that will need to be litigated then you are best served by hiring an attorney who has successfully represented other people in your situation.
+If you have a particular issue that will need to be prosecuted, then you are best served by hiring an attorney who has successfully represented other people in your situation.
 If not, I would move on to another attorney.

 Fair attorney's fees based on the services provided

-You and I can debate all day and all night what the word “fair” means in the context of attorney’s fees.
-Typically an attorney will charge an upfront or “retainer” fee that allows you to retain the lawyer and his services for the duration of your case.
-Subsequent to that, an attorney will charge you on an hourly basis for work done on your case.
+You and I can debate all day and all night what the word "fair" means in the context of attorney's fees.
+Typically an attorney will charge an upfront or "retainer" fee that allows you to retain the lawyer and his services for the duration of your case.
+After that, an attorney will charge you hourly for work on your topic.

-This includes taking phone calls from you, opposing counsel, preparing for hearings, conducting research and representing you in a mediation or hearing.
-The staff at your attorney’s office will bill you by the hour but on a lower hourly rate.
-The attorney will not be able to tell you exactly how much your case will cost but should be able to provide you with an estimate.
+This includes making phone calls from you, opposing counsel, preparing for hearings, conducting research, and representing you in a mediation or hearing.
+The staff at your attorney's office will bill you by the hour but at a lower hourly rate.
+The attorney will not tell you exactly how much your case will cost but should be able to provide you with an estimate.

 Additional questions about qualities to look for in a family law attorney?
 Contact the Law Office of Bryan Fagan, PLLC

-Above all else, a family lawattorney is obligated to put your interests ahead of their own.
-This puts you in control of your case, even if it doesn’t always feel that way in the middle of a contested and difficult legal matter.
+Above all else, a family law attorney is obligated to put your interests ahead of their own.
+This puts you in control of your case, even if it doesn't always feel that way in the middle of a contested and complex legal matter.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"